interuss/monitoring/monitoring/uss_qualifier/scenarios/astm/utm/nominal_planning/conflict_equal_priority_not_permitted/test_steps/validate_user_conflict_notification_with_another_flight.md

 ## 🛑 Presence of notification check
 If the required conflict notification to the user is not present, this check will fail per **[astm.f3548.v21.SCD0090](../../../../../../requirements/astm/f3548/v21.md)**

-## 🛑 Number of notifications check
+## ⚠️ Number of notifications check
 If exactly one notification to the user per detected conflict is not present, this check will fail per **[astm.f3548.v21.SCD0090](../../../../../../requirements/astm/f3548/v21.md)**

-## 🛑 Performance evaluation of conflict notification data check
+## ⚠️ Performance evaluation of conflict notification data check
-If notification exceeds the 99 percentile wait time of 7 seconds, the tested USS provider does not meet **[astm.f3548.v21.SCD0090](../../../../../../requirements/astm/f3548/v21.md)**.

-#### Note
 As per **[astm.f3548.v21.SCD0090](../../../../../../requirements/astm/f3548/v21.md)**, a conflict notification should be sent by the USS to the user of a new or modified operational intent.
 The notification should be sent in no more than